-The ratio between the exponents \tilde{b}D and \tilde{b}A is equal to the exponent b, as can be seen from Eq.
-8, Eq.
-9, and Eq.
-11a.
-Figure 2 shows the ratios $\frac{\tilde{b}D}{\tilde{b}A}$ plotted vs b, and most ratios on this plot are close to the line, $\frac{\tilde{b}D}{\tilde{b}A} = b$, and range between 1.7 to 2.
+The ratio between the exponents \tilde{b}D and \tilde{b}A is equal to the exponent b, as can be seen from Eqs.
+(8), (9), and (11a).
+Figure 2 shows the ratios $\frac{\tilde{b}D}{\tilde{b}A}$ plotted vs. b, and most ratios on this plot are close to the line $\frac{\tilde{b}D}{\tilde{b}A} = b$ and range between 1.7 and 2.
 The exceptions which have ratios much below the line are the two shape groups with the lowest R_D^2 , groups (1) Needles and (2) Crossed needles.
 The ratios for shape groups (3) Thick columns, (9) Side planes, and (13) Ice particles are found slightly below the line.
-Of these groups, (3) and (13) are among the groups showing more uncertainty in the determined relationship, as indicated in Fig. 1a) by the larger confidence regions around the fits.
-For group (9) Side planes, the uncertainty is smaller and can not explain the lower ratio.
+Of these groups, (3) and (13) are among the groups showing more uncertainty in the determined relationship, as indicated in Fig. 1a by the larger confidence regions around the fits.
+For group (9) Side planes, the uncertainty is smaller and cannot explain the lower ratio.

-Intuitively, \tilde{b}D , the exponent of the m- D{\max} relationship, should be larger than b, the exponent of A- D{\max} , as confirmed by literature, such as by Mitchell (1996).
-For some shape groups, however, b is larger than \tilde{b}D .
-Not surprisingly, groups (1)-(3) that were noticed earlier for the lowest \tilde{b}D values are among these groups, as well as groups (9) and (10).
-The latter two were noticed in Vázquez-Martín et al. (2021) with very poor correlations between D{\max} or A and fall speed.
-This problem likely indicates that for these shape groups D{\max} is not suitable as size parameter to calculate Re.
+Intuitively, b_D , the exponent of the m- D{max} relationship, should be larger than b, the exponent of $A-D{\text{max}}$, as confirmed by the literature, such as by Mitchell (1996).
+For some shape groups, however, b is larger than b_D .
+Not surprisingly, groups (1)-(3) that were noticed earlier for the lowest b_D values are among these groups as well as groups (9) and (10).
+The latter two were noticed in Vázquez-Martín et al. (2021) with very poor correlations between D{max} or A and fall speed.
+This problem likely indicates that for these shape groups D{max} is not suitable as a size parameter to calculate Re.
 For simple thick columns, this is demonstrated in Appendix C. While suitable substitutes exist for regular shapes, such as the characteristic length suggested by Jayaweera (1971), for an arbitrary shape our current image analysis methods cannot determine a similar quantity.
-Thus, the modified X^ approach according to Heymsfield and Westbrook (2010) remains the best alternative for our study, it lessens the problem considerably for groups (1)-(3).
+Thus, the modified X^ approach according to Heymsfield and Westbrook (2010) remains the best alternative for our study; it lessens the problem considerably for groups (1)-(3).